-Local insights report: April 2023
+Local insights report: August 2023

-Taranaki Regional Skills Leadership Group (RSLG) local insights report for April 2023.
+Taranaki Regional Skills Leadership Group (RSLG) local insights report for August 2023.

-Top regional insights
+Top regional insights – what we've heard

 Trends at a glance

-Total unemployment rate has increased by 1.4% since March 2022
+Total unemployment rate increased

 RSLG spotlight on success — Building wellness Taranaki

 Building Wellness Taranaki (BWT) is a locally and industry-led charitable trust established to improve the wellbeing outcomes of the Taranaki construction industry through the delivery of wellbeing promotion and suicide prevention programmes that are tailored to needs of kaimahi and leadership, based on research and evidence-based practice.

 Building Wellness Taranaki held their Annual General Meeting in New Plymouth on 25 July.
 Campbell Mattson, Chairperson BWT, outlined the challenges faced by those in the construction industry.
 High demand for work coupled with a tight labour market and supply chain disruptions resulted in a turbulent 12 months for the sector.
 The sustained pressure on the sector has resulted in many businesses facing downsizing or at least considering it as their project pipelines begin to run dry.
 Building Wellness Taranaki recognise these challenges and positions itself squarely in their path.

 Christina Lorth, General Manager BWT, outlined progress the trust has made towards alleviating these pressures and supporting the wellbeing of the kaimahi in the sector.
 143 construction workers and leaders have been trained in BWT’s level 1 Buddy and Leading Wellbeing workshop, with participants reporting a 95% satisfaction rate.